DeflatedPickle/monocons/README.md

-# Bincons
+# Nagato
-A set of black and white, 16x16 icons.
+A set of boring greyscale 16x16 icon pack